16lb weight loss in 28 days…

 During the 28-day keto challenge I did weight training every other day and on my rest days, I’d make-sure to walk at least 15,000 steps.
 Done over 28 days… this leads to a great amount of fat fuel burning!
-You can see my training in action by watching the 28-day keto challenge video in this post.
+You can see my training in action by watching the 28-day keto challenge video.

 In the future, when I do the 28 Day Keto Challenge again, the one type of exercise I will be adding in to maximize fat loss is Sprint Interval Training.
 These cardio workouts will be short BUT intense – lasting no longer than 20 minutes.
 With people losing almost 1.5X the amount of fat by doing SIT vs HIIT, combining this with 28 Days of Keto Dieting will probably lead to even more dramatic results.

 You Don’t Have To Go To The Gym…

 If you’re the type of person who likes working out at home… then I’d recommend picking up some dumbells and a bench.
 If you prefer, you can still get good results doing bodyweight workouts and resistance band training.
 I’ve put together three home workouts you can try below: